 RhythmXChange is a festival that “seeks to explore rhythm as a shared language”.
 A collaboration between the Indian Music Experience Museum (IME), Bangalore, and Manchester Museum, UK, the project brought together four Indo-UK musicians with two mentees – one from India and one from the UK – “to design and facilitate a percussion-based art project”.
-Starting in the autumn of 2022, this six-month developmental project will culminate in two international performances in 2022-23 to showcase the cross-culture artistic outcome of the project.
-The first will be held at the IME in November 2022, while the second will be held at the Manchester Museum in March 2023.
+Starting in the autumn of 2022, this six-month developmental project culminated in two international performances in 2022-23 to showcase the cross-culture artistic outcome of the project.
+The first was held at the IME in November 2022, while the second was held at the Manchester Museum in March 2023.

-The three day festival in IME, Bengaluru, will see a host events that showcase “how [musical] traditions interact across borders”.
-The first day will see a percussion-themed museum walk, followed by musical performances by an all-women Kamsale folk percussion ensemble and the Ta Dhom project.
-The second day will witness drum circles, movie screenings and rap battles.
-The evening will close with a performance by J.A.V.A The Cadence Collective – the four Indo-UK musicians at the heart of this collaboration.
-The third day will feature talks by pioneering women percussionists, and performances by ghatam player Sukanya Ramagopal’s ensemble, Sthree Thaal Tharang and saxophonist Julius Gabriel.
+The three day festival in IME, Bengaluru, saw a host of events that showcased “how [musical] traditions interact across borders”.
+The first day saw a percussion-themed museum walk, followed by musical performances by an all-women Kamsale folk percussion ensemble and the Ta Dhom project.
+The second day witnessed drum circles, movie screenings and rap battles.
+The evening closed with a performance by J.A.V.A The Cadence Collective – the four Indo-UK musicians at the heart of this collaboration.
+The third day featured talks by pioneering women percussionists, and performances by ghatam player Sukanya Ramagopal’s ensemble, Sthree Thaal Tharang and saxophonist Julius Gabriel.

 Check out more music festivals here.

 Enjoy a specially curated percussion-themed museum tour with our fantastic team of volunteers

 Witness a power-packed performance by an all-women Kamsale folk percussion ensemble